-A new investigative drug called arimoclomol, being developed by Orphazyme, is currently coming towards the end of a Phase 3 clinical trial that is assessing the effectiveness of the drug as a treatment for MND.
+An investigative drug called arimoclomol, being developed by Orphazyme, has completed a Phase 3 clinical trial assessing the effectiveness of the drug as a treatment for MND.
 Arimoclomol increases the heat shock response, a natural cellular defence system that increases the production of heat shock proteins (HSPs) to help repair misfolded proteins and aid in the breakdown of toxic protein clumps, and may therefore have potential as a therapy for MND.

 HSPs also regulate the programmed cell death pathway, a mechanism by which the body gets rid of damaged cells.
 HSPs can bind to faulty proteins and remove them.
 By increasing the production of HSPs, and therefore removing more faulty proteins, arimoclomol may reduce the rate of motor neuron death and slow the progression of MND.

 A preclinical study of arimoclomol’s ability to treat mice with MND showed that the mice were able to move much better than untreated mice when they became older, and lived 22% longer, suggesting that arimoclomol could be an effective treatment for MND.